shreyas-nagesh/TikTok-Trend-Fusion/README.md

-# TikTok Trend Fusion
+# TrendTok

 ## Overview

-TikTok Trend Fusion is an innovative project designed to inspire content creators by generating new TikTok video ideas.
+TrendTok is an innovative project designed to inspire content creators by generating new TikTok video ideas.
 Utilizing cutting-edge generative AI, this app provides short descriptions of novel video ideas, AI-generated music tracks, and visual templates to enhance the creative process.
-By analyzing existing trending TikTok videos, TikTok Trend Fusion helps creators develop unique and engaging content.
+By analyzing existing trending TikTok videos, TrendTok helps creators develop unique and engaging content.

 ## Features